onecrayon/Jigger-sugar/README.markdown

 # Jigger.sugar

 Jigger.sugar adds an action to easily manipulate numbers and colors in [Espresso](http://macrabbit.com/espresso/).
 After installing it, use the shortcut `command =` to edit the number or CSS hex code under your cursor.
-If you have one or more selections when you use `command =`, all numbers and/or colors will be updated.
+If you have one or more selections when you use `command =`, all selected numbers and/or colors will be updated.
 If you have neither a color nor a number under your cursor, one will be inserted.

 **Calculations**

 * When modifying multiple numbers simultaneously, click the arrow next to the "number" token to see all numbers that will be affected by your calculation
-* If you append prefixes to your numbers, the last prefix will be used (`12px/16em` = 0.75em)
+* If you append prefixes to your numbers, the last prefix in the calculation will be used (`12px/16em` = 0.75em)
 * Currency calculations currently only support USD and round to the nearest cent (`$3.99/4` = $1.00)
 * You can use the following operators: add (`2+2` = 4), subtract (`2-2` = 0), multiply (`2*2` = 4), divide (`2/2` = 1), factorial (`4!` = 24), exponentiation (`2**3` = 8), and percentages (`2+20%` = 2.4)
 * You can also use the following functions: